Neurodivergence at work

 - The Neurodiversity Hub based at La Trobe University, Australia, including Comprehensive resources for managers and those who are neurodiverse

-- Thinking Differently: Neurodiversity in the Workplace includes strategies for engaging neurodiverse employees.
+- Thinking Differently: Neurodiversity in the Workplace includes strategies for engaging neurodivergent employees.
 Hult Research

-- Tips on studying or working from home for neurodiverse young adults.
+- Tips on studying or working from home for neurodivergent young adults.